srinarayan-srikanthan/GenAIExamples/ChatQnA/README.md

 ## Architecture

-The ChatQnA application is a customizable end to end workflow that leverages the capablities of LLM's and RAG effeciently.
-ChatQnA architecture shows below:
+The ChatQnA application is a customizable end-to-end workflow that leverages the capabilities of LLM's and RAG efficiently.
+ChatQnA architecture is shown below:

 ![architecture](./assets/img/chatqna_architecture.png)

 This application is modular as it leverages each component as a microservice(as defined in [GenAIComps](https://github.com/opea-project/GenAIComps)) that can scale independently.
-It compises of data preparation, embedding , retrival, reranker(optinal) and LLM microservices.
-All these microservices are stiched together by the Chatqna megaservice that orchestrates the data through these microservices.The flow chart below shows the information flow between different microservices for this example.
+It comprises data preparation, embedding, retrival, reranker(optinal) and LLM microservices.
+All these microservices are stiched together by the Chatqna megaservice that orchestrates the data through these microservices.
+The flow chart below shows the information flow between different microservices for this example.

 ```mermaid
 ---